Lloyd Geering: Early life and family

-In 1936, Geering went on to study mathematics at the University of Otago, graduating Bachelor of Arts with first-class honours in 1940.
-While at Otago, he continued playing hockey and was a member of the university's first-grade team.
-He was also active in university dramatic productions, debating and the Otago Student Christian Movement, being elected president of the latter in 1939.
-In 1939, Geering was nominated for a Rhodes Scholarship by the University of Otago.
+In 1936, Geering went on to study mathematics at the University of Otago.
+He "embraced" the Christian tradition in 1937, after a friend invited him to church and to the Student Christian Movement.
+This changed his life "radically", although, being strongly anti-evangelical, he only reluctantly acknowledged it as a kind of "conversion".
+He applied to study for the ministry at Knox College and was accepted, but told to finish his Bachelor of Arts degree first.
+He was a member of the university's first-grade hockey team and active in university dramatic productions and debating.
+He was elected president of the Otago Student Christian Movement in 1939.
+Geering was nominated for a Rhodes Scholarship by the University of Otago in 1939 and graduated Bachelor of Arts with first-class honours in 1940.

-Geering "embraced" the Christian tradition in 1937.
 After completing his BA(Hons), he entered Knox College as a theological student in 1940, and was exempted from military service in World War II.
 He later said: I was a pacifist anyway by this stage.
 I took my Christian convictions so seriously that I couldn’t reconcile them with being a soldier.

 On 22 May 1943, Geering married Nancy Marie McKenzie at Trinity Presbyterian Church, Timaru.
 The couple had two children before Nancy Geering died from tuberculosis in Dunedin on 4 October 1949.
 On 20 November 1951, Geering married Elaine Morrison Parker, a speech therapist, and they went on to have one child.
 Elaine Geering died in 2001.
 Geering married Shirley Evelyn Adams in 2004.
 She died at the age of 95 in 2021.

 Career

-Geering was ordained as a minister of the Presbyterian Church of Aotearoa New Zealand (PCANZ) in 1943 and practised as a minister in Kurow; Opoho, Dunedin (1945-1950); and St James, Wellington (1950-1956) before turning to theological teaching.
+Geering was ordained as a minister of the Presbyterian Church of New Zealand in 1943 and practised as a minister in Kurow; Opoho, Dunedin (1945–1950); and St James, Wellington (1950–1956) before turning to theological teaching.
 He was the honorary associate minister of St John's Church in Wellington from 1971 to 1983.
 He was named honorary assistant at St Andrew's in Wellington in 1989.
 Geering remains on the register (Fasti) of New Zealand Presbyterian ministers.

-Geering has held the positions of professor of Old Testament studies at Presbyterian Church Hall, Brisbane, Queensland, Australia (1956-1960), professor of Old Testament studies at Theological Hall, Dunedin (1960-1963), and principal of Theological Hall, Dunedin (1963-1971).
+Geering has held the positions of professor of Old Testament studies at Presbyterian Church Hall, Brisbane, Queensland, Australia (1956–1960), professor of Old Testament studies at Theological Hall, Dunedin (1960–1963), and principal of Theological Hall, Dunedin (1963–1971).
 In 1971, Geering became the foundation professor of religious studies at Victoria University of Wellington and held this position until his retirement in 1984 when he was appointed professor emeritus.
 In 1983, he became a lecturer at the St Andrew's Trust for the Study of Religion and Society.

 Geering is a member of the Jesus Seminar and a participant in the Living the Questions programme, an alternative to the evangelical Alpha course, which he calls “dangerous indoctrination” growing among mainstream churches.
 He is also a member of the Sea of Faith Network (New Zealand), and St Andrew's On The Terrace, as well as principal lecturer at St Andrew's Trust for the Study of Religion and Society.